Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 every task to be fulfilled in the working process.
 This allowed us to keep track of the to-dos, the work in progress and tasks we had already achieved.
 Additionally, we created a backlog category called "place for ideas".
 We discussed the suggestions and brainstorming ideas included in this category in our weekly meetings and decided as a team, if the idea becomes a to do or not.
-The stucture of our kanban board looked as follows:
+The structure of our kanban board looked as follows:

 ![static/images/kanban_board.png](static/images/kanban_board.png)

 ## 5. Details of the work
 ### 5.1 Processing of real-time data
-- In order to develop a real-time earthquake map, we needed to included an API from the United States Geological Survey (USGS) website.
+- In order to develop a real-time earthquake map, we needed to integrate an API from the United States Geological Survey (USGS) website.
-- The API delivers our data, which contains all earthquakes from all over the world which occurred within the last 24 hours.
+- The API delivers our data, which contains all earthquakes from all over the world that occurred within the last 24 hours.
   The USGS website offers many configuration options concerning time period (in our case 24 hours) and magnitude (in our case all earthquakes regardless of magnitude).
   These configurations can easily be changed if desired.